1. Vanderburgh Sober Living Knowledge Base

 Communication with VSL Community Members

-VSL Representatives: It's essential for Charter Operators to maintain an open line of communication with VSL Representatives.
-Regular updates, prompt responses, and proactive sharing of relevant information help in ensuring smooth operations and collaboration.
+• VSL Staff: It's essential for Charter Operators to maintain an open line of communication with VSL staff.
+Regular updates, prompt responses, and proactive sharing of relevant information helps in ensuring smooth operations and collaboration.

-- Mentorship (strongly encouraged): A requirement for all Chartered Operators is to be available for support and mentorship for one another.
+• Mentorship: All Chartered Operators must be available for support and mentorship for one another.
 You agree to participate in this community by asking for support from other Chartered Operators when needed, and providing support to other Chartered Operators, within reason, when requested.
-This may include mentorship, provision of advice, and overall support and encouragement for the work that we all do in service of Guests.
+This may include mentorship, provision of advice, and overall support and encouragement for the work that we all do in service of guests.

 Section 2: Business Operating Standards